alexjeffburke/expressception/README.md

 # expressception

-Make requests against an express handlers without a server.
+Make requests against express handlers without a server.

 This module supports testing express handlers and middleware without having to start an HTTP server.
 Instead a runtime is